Assessment Services is committed to promoting access to education. The following services are available year-round at most NIC campuses/centres:

 How to Book an External or Hospital Unit Clerk Keyboarding

 Typing/keyboarding assessments are administered through Assessment Services for all campuses except Mount Waddington.
-Mount Waddington keyboarding tests should be booked through the ABT instructor (contact information appears below) Please pay the $25 for external assessment fee or $15 HUC fee at the Registration Office before your test date and bring the receipt together with a piece of picture ID to the test.
+Mount Waddington keyboarding tests should be booked through the ABT instructor (contact information appears below).
+Please pay your keyboarding assessment fee at the Registration Office before your test date and bring the receipt together with a piece of picture ID to the test.

 Contact the nearest NIC Campus to book your typing test.
 For all campuses, except Mount Waddington tests can be booked by speaking to a Registration Assistant or an Assessment Clerk